cs1302uga/cs1302-api-app/README.md

             JSON-formatted response?

-		**NOTE:** The APIs that you pick must NOT require "OAuth" for authentication.
+		**NOTE:** The APIs that you pick must NOT require "OAuth" for authentication (for each API on the "public-apis" site, there is a column indicating if OAuth is required).
 It is okay if an API key is required, and we even include an example that demonstrates how to make a request involving an API key in the appendix.
-If you use an API that requires an API key, then it is your responsibility to make sure you familarize yourself with any restrictions associated with the API key. **We also strongly encourage you to NOT pick an API that requires you to pay for an API key.**
+If you use an API that requires an API key, then it is your responsibility to make sure you familiarize yourself with any restrictions associated with the API key. **We also strongly encourage you to NOT pick an API that requires you to pay for an API key.**

-    2.  **Your app must integrate the two APIs in a meaningful way.**
+    3.  **Your app must integrate the two APIs in a meaningful way.**

         For each API, you need to be able to answer **yes** to the following questions -- they are all questions that can be